 With 86 times the potency of co2 as a greenhouse gas, and with no accounting or a penalty on fugitive emissions, raw methane continues to be released in increasing quantity in the pursuit of natural gas, oil and coal, while the soot from burning this once ancient sunlight is being deposited on ice almost everywhere it exists, greatly speeding the melting process.

-The most obvious thing we do is breathe, the absence of oxygen is the first most dangerous change inside a burning house, so it is with the troposphere.
+The most important thing we do is breathe, the absence of oxygen is the first most dangerous change inside a burning house, so it is with the troposphere.

-The energy of the sun constantly streaming through the upper atmosphere to the exposed surface of the earth, is roughly equivalent to the energy of four man made thermonuclear bombs exploding per second.
-We are at a point where in our lifetime, triggering a global extinction event requires only our inaction on reducing emissions causing climate change.
+The energy of the sun constantly streaming through the atmosphere to the exposed surface of the earth, is roughly equivalent to the energy of four man made thermonuclear bombs exploding per second.
+We are at a point where in our lifetime, triggering a global TOTAL EXTINCTION event requires only our inaction on reducing emissions causing climate change.